 - Pulmonary Arterial Hypertension (PAH)

 - Rheumatoid Arthritis (includes Juvenile Idiopathic Arthritis)

 - Scleroderma

-- · Seizure disorders
+- Seizure disorders

 - Sickle Cell Anemia

 - Ulcerative Colitis

 Eligible members will receive a yearly \$300 incentive to actively participate in the program.
-Requirements are Employee Health plan member and EHP Plus as primary insurance, complete three assessments with an AccordantCare nurse as an interactive member in one program year and follow your physician prescribed medication treatment plan.
+Requirements are being an Employee Health plan member with EHP as your primary insurance, completing three assessments with an AccordantCare nurse as an interactive member in one program year and following your physician prescribed medication treatment plan.
 A program year runs January through December.
 You must be an active employee on 12/31 to receive the incentive.